skbormann/wahlomat-extended-analysis/README.md

 The analysis script generates a correlation matrix and a principal component analysis map, where also clusters are marked.

 The analysis is extended in the sense that it is run for available wahl-o-mat questionnaires.
-Further explanations of the extensions to the original analysis are documented in the section __Changes__
+Further explanations of the extensions to the original analysis are documented in the section __Changes__.
+The core analysis was not changed except for minor fixes to deal with errors in the input files.

 ## Analysis steps